-- Module 1 engages with sustainability science as a research field and presents resulting challenges for theory and methodology according to this year’s focus topic “Land use practices in a globalised world”.
+- Module 1 engages with sustainability science as a research field and presents resulting challenges for theory and methodology according to this year’s focus topic “Racing to climate justice?
+Debating the multiple temporalities of just transformations”.

 - Module 3 deals with theoretical, methodological and process-oriented questions revolving around transdisciplinary research, such as quality criteria, mutual learning and differentiation/ integration.
 It also addresses challenges of the role of the researcher in these processes as well as “undisciplined“ career pathways.